stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 The next three steps are also run as part of [contig_based_taxonomic_assessment](../bin/contig_based_taxonomic_assessment).

 After taxonomically categorizing contigs by nucleotide-level similarity, the pipeline attempts to classify the remaining non-assigned contigs using protein-level similarity.
-The pipelie uses the [diamond aligner](http://www.diamondsearch.org/index.php) to do this.
+The pipeline uses the [diamond aligner](http://www.diamondsearch.org/index.php) to do this.
 Diamond is essentially equivalent to BLASTX, but runs faster.
 Diamond identifies open reading frames in the contigs, translates these in silico, then compares the resulting protein sequences to databases of protein sequences.
 Comparisons at a protein level have the ability to identify more distant homologies (Q: why is this so?).

 The contigs that didn't produce a nucleotide-level similarity alignment are in the `dros_pool_spade_contigs_n.fa`  The `_n` in this file name indicates that these are contigs remaining after (n)t level classification.